MonsterMaze/Eprom_USB/README.md

 * Error detection on writing
 * Additional verify option

-## GUI Software (Ubuntu Linux)
+## GUI Software (Ubuntu Linux_x64)
 Actualized "CMakeLists.txt" and code with AI help for Ubuntu 24.04 OS The complete source for project is in [soft_linux](soft_linux) I have compiled for Ubuntu 24.04 and is included in folder [sof_linux/buid](soft_linux/build)

-## GUI Software (windows w11)
+## GUI Software (windows_x64)
 Actualized "CMakeLists.txt" for Windows 11 OS
 The complete source for project is in [soft_Win64](soft_Win64)

-## Eprom Programmer v1.0.0 - Multiplatform Release
+## Eprom_USB v1.0.0 - Multiplatform Release

 This release contains the standalone, portable binaries for the Eprom USB Programmer software, fully compatible with both Windows and Linux.
 No external installation or build tools are required.

 ### 🪟 Windows Instructions (64-bit)
 1. Download **`Eprom_USB_v1.0_Windows_x64.zip`**.